fabiodimarco/torch-levenberg-marquardt/README.md

 Adam - Test Loss: 0.089224, Test Accuracy: 97.32%
 ```
-Here the results with Levenberg–Marquardt for 10 epochs and learning_rate=0.05
+Here the results with Levenberg-Marquardt for 10 epochs and learning_rate=0.05
 ```
 Train using Levenberg-Marquardt
 Training with Levenberg-Marquardt...